Question

 Resume Experts • 10+ Years Experience

-The word "planned" describes the process of organizing and preparing for future actions or events.
-While planning is a valuable skill, using this word on your resume can make your contributions sound passive and preliminary rather than impactful and results-driven.
+The word "planned" describes the act of organizing, preparing, or designing something in advance.
+While planning is a valuable skill, using this word on your resume can make your contributions sound passive or preliminary rather than showing concrete achievements.

 Better Alternatives to Use Instead